Patchier/No-Not-Vegas/README.md

 ## Starting the game

 Once you've finished installing the modlist, simply navigate to your installation folder for the modlist, open ModOrganizer.exe, and launch it via the New Vegas option, which should be selected for you.
 If not, simply choose it from the drop-down and click "run".
+If the launcher comes up to do graphics settings again, simply set your preferred settings, then exit out of the launcher and launch the game agan.

 ## MCM Settings